 Name: Hillary Pacheco

-Job title: Information services teen specialist for the Jackson County Public Library
+Title: Information services clerk at the Jackson County Public Library

 What’s the name of the book and author you are recommending?

 What made you want to pick up this book in the first place?

 Honestly, I was drawn to the book out of curiosity as to what enlightenment had been brought on by bees.

 Once you got into the book, what made you want to keep reading it?

 The main character is a girl in her mid-20s struggling to find her place and purpose in the world.
 I think we can all relate to that struggle of trying to find ourselves, so I had to stick with her to see how she did it.

 Once you finished the book, what did you like about it?